MOHSINKALEEM6/Tech-A-Intern/README.md

 # Tech-A-Intern
- This repo contains of UI/UX Design Internship's Task Number 2 and 3 which are Mobile App Design and On Boarding Screen Experience respectively.
+ This repo consists of UI/UX Design Internship's Task Number 2 and 3 in .mp4 format as well as with their FIGMA links.
+ The tasks are Mobile App Design and On Boarding Screen Experience respectively.